ga4gh/vrs-python/notebooks/getting_started/README.md

 You should see `Dev Container: VRS-Python Notebooks @ desktop-linux` on the bottom left hand corner of VS Code.

+#### Dev Containers: Selecting the Kernel

+When opening a notebook with this option, click `Select Kernel`, `Python Environments...`, and select the first option:
+`Python 3.12.z /usr/local/bin/python`

+_Note: Patch version may vary._

 ## Notebooks

-### Selecting the kernel

-When opening a notebook, click `Select Kernel` and select the first option:
-`Python 3.12.7 /usr/local/bin/python`

 ### 1 Quick Start